tsung1029/osiris-code.github.io/documentation/units.md

 ## Code Units and Normalization

 OSIRIS simulations are done in normalized units.
-This has 2 distinct advantages: i) multiplication by several constants (like $m_e$, $e$ and $c$, for example) is avoided, resulting in a significant performance increase and ii) by expressing the simulation quantities in terms of the fundamental plasma quantities the results are general and not bound to some specific units we may choose.
-In our case we chose to normalize our quantities to $\omega_p$, $m_e$, $c$ and $e$, the electron plasma frequency, the electron rest mass, the speed of light and the electron charge, respectively.
+This has 2 distinct advantages: i) multiplication by several constants (like $m_e$, $e$, and $c$, for example) is avoided, resulting in a significant performance increase and ii) by expressing the simulation quantities in terms of the fundamental plasma quantities the results are general and not bound to some specific units we may choose.

+In our case, we chose to normalize our quantities to $\omega_p$, $m_e$, $c$, and $e$, the electron plasma frequency, the electron rest mass, the speed of light, and the electron charge, respectively.

 ## Simulation Units